featurehub-io/featurehub-javascript-sdk/featurehub-react-sdk/README.md

 # FeatureHub React SDK

-The FeatureHub React SDK currently provides three main things:
+The FeatureHub React SDK provides three things:

-1. `FeatureHub` React component
+1. `FeatureHub` React top-level component to wrap your application with
-2. `useFeatureHubClient` React hook
+2. `useFeature` React hook to subscribe to feature keys within React components
-3. `useFeature` convenience React hook
+3. `useFeatureHub` React hook providing access to the FeatureHub config and client context objects

 ## General Usage